georgewur/AHSA/Projects/Overtoom_Middelveen/NewNature_Overtoom_Middelveen.md

 3. Raise the drainage stage to 50cm below surface in the grasslands surrounding the Zunasche heide.

-4. Determine which "grondwatertrap" is realised after each undertaken measure.
+4. Determine which "grondwatertrap" (see Helpful) is realised after each undertaken measure.

 ## Workflow